mirkovicmatija/AppMobile/README.md

 Should you find trouble running the application out of the box, follow these steps:
 1. npm i
-2. npm audit fix (or npm audit fix --force, note that the version of react-native should stay the same)
+2. upgrade react-native or npm audit fix (or npm audit fix --force, note that the version of react-native should stay the same)
-3. if all fails, reinstall node_modules
+3. if all fails, reinstall node_modules, run npm i and replace react-native-dropdown-picker with the one currently present in the repository (in node_modules)

 Gradle version: 6.2
 React Native version: 0.63.4